nuprl/Ocelot/docs/index.md

 that the browser remains responsive and you can stop the program at any time by clicking the Stop button.

-We also provide easy access to drawing on a canvas, which, can be used to create animations without timer events or `requestAnimationFrame`:
+We also provide easy access to drawing on a canvas, which can be used to create animations without timer events or `requestAnimationFrame`:
 ```javascript